Notice of Meeting:

 2 This report seeks approval of those minor changes and clarifications to parking controls, which are recommended by the Traffic and Parking Bylaw Subcommittee.

-a) Approves the recommended changes to parking controls that are shown in the August 2019 update of the Dunedin City Council's traffic and parking controls database, https://tinyurl.com/ParkingAugust2019.
+That the Council: a) Approves the recommended changes to parking controls that are shown in the August 2019 update of the Dunedin City Council's traffic and parking controls database, https://tinyurl.com/ParkingAugust2019. b) Notes that all parking controls previously approved by Council and not shown as a change on the August 2019 traffic and parking controls database, remain unchanged. |

 BACKGROUND